Wojtek Wolski

 Wojciech "Wojtek" Wolski ([ˈvɔjtɛk ˈvɔlski]; born February 24, 1986) is a Polish-Canadian former professional ice hockey forward who played eight seasons in the National Hockey League (NHL) with the Colorado Avalanche, Phoenix Coyotes, New York Rangers, Florida Panthers and Washington Capitals.
-After leaving the NHL in 2013, Wolski continued his career in the Kontinental Hockey League (KHL), playing for Torpedo Nizhny Novgorod, Metallurg Magnitogorsk (who he won the Gagarin Cup with in 2016) and Kunlun Red Star.
+After leaving the NHL in 2013, Wolski continued his career in the Kontinental Hockey League (KHL), playing for Torpedo Nizhny Novgorod, Metallurg Magnitogorsk (with whom he won the Gagarin Cup in 2016) and Kunlun Red Star.

 While he holds dual citizenship, Wolski is a product of the Canadian training system and was ineligible to represent Poland internationally.
 He was selected to represent Canada at the 2018 Winter Olympics.

 Playing career

 As a youth, Wolski played in the 2000 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey team.

 Junior

 Wolski was drafted in the first round, 21st overall, in the 2004 NHL Entry Draft by the Colorado Avalanche.
-It was originally believed he would be the 10th-15th pick, but some teams passed on him because he was charged with assault causing bodily harm by Toronto police shortly before the draft; Wolski allegedly beat and hospitalized another young man his age at a birthday party.
+It was originally believed he would be the 10th-15th pick, but some teams passed on him because he was charged with assault causing bodily harm by Toronto police shortly before the draft; Wolski allegedly beat and left hospitalized another young man his age at a birthday party.
 The case was dismissed when it was learned Wolski was defending his girlfriend, who had been pushed off a porch.

 Prior to being drafted, Wolski attended St. Michael's College School and played for the Buzzers hockey team in 2001–02.
 Before making the Avalanche roster, he recorded 14 franchise records as a member of the Ontario Hockey League's Brampton Battalion and earned the award for OHL's Most Valuable Player in 2006.
 Wolski was the OHL Player of the Month an unprecedented four months in a row (December, January, February and March).
 He was also an alternate captain for Ontario's Under-17 team at the 2003 Canada Winter Games.
 Wolski played for Canada in the 2004 Canada/Russia Series and was voted Player of the Game (Team Cherry) for 2004 CHL Top Prospects Game.